carlo-colombo/CashSplitter/README.md

 - **Group Overview**: View a list of your groups and access their details
 - **Conflict Resolution**: Built-in merge functionality to handle simultaneous edits to the same group
+- **Responsive Design**: Mobile-first design built with Bulma.io framework for optimal viewing on all devices

 ### 🚧 Coming Soon